zulip/zulip/docs/testing/mypy.md

     return Book.objects.filter(id__in=book_ids).values("name", "id")
 ```

-When writing a helper function ehat returns the response from a test
+When writing a helper function that returns the response from a test
 client, it should be typed as `TestHttpResponse` instead of
 `HttpResponse`.
 This type is only defined in the Django stubs, so it
 has to be conditionally imported only when type